 David Cay Johnston teaches Law In Action, a pre-law course for undergraduates that explores legal principles and theory.
 From 2009 to 2016 he taught the law of the ancient world to third year law students and graduate business students.
 One course examined property and tax law, the other business regulations.

 Among many awards, Johnston received a 2001 Pulitzer Prize for his coverage of taxes in The New York Times.
 He was a named finalist in 2000 and twice in 2003.
 The 2000 Pulitzer jury cited said his reporting “displayed exquisite command of complicated U.S. tax laws and of how corporations and individuals twist them to their advantage.”

 His New York Times reporting shut down so many tax dodges and prompted so many prosecutions that he was called the “de facto chief tax enforcement officer of the United States.”
 Presidents Bill Clinton and George W. Bush changed their tax policies in response to Johnston’s reporting.

 The Washington Monthly described Johnston as “one of America’s most important journalists,” and the Portland Oregonian called his investigative reporting the equal of the original American muckrakers: Ida Tarbell, Lincoln Steffens, and Upton Sinclair.

-Johnston is the author or editor of seven books, four of them New York Times and Wall Street Journal bestsellers.
+Johnston is the author or editor of eight books, four of them New York Times and Wall Street Journal bestsellers.